 Sunday 3am – Bed!

-Copious amounts of vodka and we were feeling no pain so we could have hit another bar but we decided to call it a night for the sake of tomorrow’s activities.
-My Garmin Vivosmart was already showing over 7000 steps for the new day before we even hit the sack. #Winning!
+Copious amounts of vodka and we were feeling no pain so we could have hit another bar, but we decided to call it a night for the sake of tomorrow’s activities.
+I already had over 7000 steps for the new day before we even hit the sack. #Winning!

 Sunday 10.30am – Brunch @ Chocolait

 We woke up surprisingly sprightly considering our big night out and headed to Chocolait in The Emporium to use our final Groupon voucher for a sweet brunch.
 Our voucher included a tasting plate (pictured), two chocolate drinks (hot or cold) and a take home bag of 8 chocolates from the range.
 It was all delicious, particularly the sorbet, but it was just too rich to finish.
 I think we could have shared between four and still struggled to get through it!

 Sunday 11.00am – Shopping @ Emporium & Bourke St Mall